ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

 2. **Task State**
    The task state can be -
-   Enabled - The task is running in the background, performing its work as defined in this view.
+   Enabled - The task runs in the background, transforming and sending documents as defined in this view.
-   Disabled - The task is not running.
+   Disabled - The task does not transform and send documents.

 3. **Responsible Node** (Optional)
   * Select a preferred mentor node from the [Database Group](../../../../studio/database/settings/manage-database-group) to be responsible for this task.
   * If no node is selected, the cluster will assign a responsible node (see [Members Duties](../../../../studio/database/settings/manage-database-group#database-group-topology---members-duties)).

 4. **Connection String**
-   * The connection string defines the destination database and its database group server nodes URLs.
+   * The connection string defines the destination index URLs.
    * If you already created connection strings, you can select one from the list.
    * You can create a new connection string:
      !["Create Connection String"](images/elasticsearch-connection-string.png "Create Connection String")